rich picture.talk

 How to use it?

 The tool consists of two parts: the main workshop “rich picture.talk” and the optional “Participatory Rich Picture Presentation”.
 In the first part, participants work together in a two-hour session to create a Rich Picture representing the chosen theme.
-Facilitators prepare materials (flipcharts, markers, post-its), invite 2-12 participants (aged 7+), set up the space and lead structured discussions to raise questions, compare perspectives and explore solutions.
-The “rich picture.talk” can take place on site, when the transformation of a particular street or public space is discussed.
-The second part is to present the Rich Picture to a wider audience, such as passers-by or online participants, to gather feedback.
+Facilitators prepare materials (flipcharts, markers, post-its), invite 2-8 participants (aged 7+), set up the space and lead structured discussions to raise questions, compare perspectives and explore solutions.
+The “rich picture.talk” can take place on site, when the transformation of a particular street or public space is discussed, but also indoors.
+The second part is to present the Rich Picture to a wider audience, such as passers-by or online participants, to gather further feedback.
 Facilitators and ideally one of the creators of the Rich Picture explain the situation while participants add comments on post-its.
 The facilitator gathers, records and summarises the feedback for future use.

 Resources